This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 We do think that interpreters of VHIT should be watching out carefully for backup saccades (see above), as this is a central sign similar to overshoot saccadic dysmetria.
 Stay tuned.

-Partial Vestibular disorders - -e.g. loss of half of vestibular function.
+Partial Vestibular disorders - -e.g. loss of less than half of vestibular function.

 The VHIT test just tests the high-frequency VOR.
 It doesn't test the entire spectrum.
 Would you test someone's color vision using just "blue", and ignore red and green ?
 Unsurprisingly then, the VHIT can fail in partial lesions.